itsdotnickscott/Periodic-Tables-Documentation/README.md

 <button type="submit" onClick={handleSubmit}>Submit</button>
 ```

-If you run your tests, you'll see hat the submit test is still failing.
+If you run your tests, you'll see that the submit test is still failing.
 It's an async error, so I think this might be because not everything is set up yet.
 Great job refreshing yourselves with React.
 It's been a bit.

 Here's what my page looks like now.
 Ugly and unformatted! :)